 At Essence of Email we test how your emails look across all email clients and devices.
 We use services like Litmus and Email on Acid to identify and fix any display issues or misalignment before the emails are sent.

-*Extra tip: Always use a single-column layout.
+Always use a single-column layout.
 This way you will know that your email are readable on any mobile device.
+Be Concise

 Keep your emails short on text.
 It is very likely that your mobile users are reading your email on the go.
 They probably don't have the time to fully read all the emails they receive, and they might be easily distracted if you don't get to the point right away.